-Minnesota Conservatory for the arts (MCA) is preparing to begin the second in a series of three unique 8-week workshops for older adults ages 55+ in collaboration with the Winona Friendship Center.
+Minnesota Conservatory for the arts (MCA) is preparing to begin the second in a series of three unique 8-week workshops for older adults ages 55+ and youth 7-12 years in collaboration with the Winona Friendship Center.
 Wednesdays, June 6-August 1, 12:00-1:30pm community members who are 55+ and 7-12 years old are invited to explore a variety of collage techniques through group and individual instruction.
 Within the eight sessions, students will experience artistic decision-making first hand and gain understanding of the creative process.
 Instruction will include terminology and techniques that will be used to create final pieces out of cut paper and found objects.
 Classes will meet each week at the Winona Friendship Center (251 Main St., Winona, MN) and a culminating exhibit and celebration will happen at MCA (1164 W. 10th St., Winona) in Galleria Valencia.

 A little more about Collage